demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 1. Enter QRadar service.
 2. Click the **Menu** toolbar.
 A scrolling toolbar will appear.
 3. Click **About**.
 A new window will appear with the details of your QRadar version.

+## Troubleshooting

+Whenever *Fetch with events* is configured, the integration will fetch the offense events from `QRadar`.
+It is possible, however, that some events might be missed during the creation of the incident.
+The [Mirroring](#mirroring-events) feature is recommended in this case.
+Alternatively, [Retrieve events command](#qradar-search-retrieve-events) can be used to retrieve the `QRadar` immediately.
+If the command does not execute, try setting the `interval_in_seconds` to 10.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.